The patent process: How to apply

 Start a patent application

-Go directly to our application wizard to start the application process.
+Go directly to our application guide to start the application process.
 The link goes to a login page.
 After logging in, you can start the application.

 Read more about Faster processing of patent applications